colbisaurusrex/graphql_course/README.md

 express-graphql also ensures you co-locate your types and resolvers.
 Apollo insists you separate those.

 It's worth noting that apollo is not a bad tool and it is valid to use it.

+### Overall Strategy

+1. Identify data required
+2. Write query in Graphiql(for practice) and in component file
+3. Bond query + component
+4. Access data!